dynup/kpatch/doc/patch-author-guide.md

 Any code which runs in an `__init` function or during module or device initialization is problematic, as it may have already run before the patch was applied.
-The patch may require a load hook function which detects whether such init code has run, and which rewrites or changes the original initialization to force it into the desired state.
+The patch may require a pre-patch callback which detects whether such init code has run, and which rewrites or changes the original initialization to force it into the desired state.
 Some changes involving hardware init are inherently incompatible with live patching.